ieshaw/CCT_2020/PWN/pwn2/README.md

 Now I need to look through the same buffer I receive with the canary (basically a printout of the stack) and see if there are any addresses in there I can use to find a libc address to setup a `ret2libc`.
 We see there is one on the stack, 4 QWORDs beyond the canary.
 This address is successfully printed to the screen in the function `print_libc_addr` and confirmed in a call to `cat /proc/<PID>/maps`

-The address is consistently XX bytes from the base of libc.
+The address is consistently 138135 bytes from the base of libc.

 | PID | Printed Addr | LIBC Base Addr | Difference |
 |--|-|-|-|